 - appropriate workplace behaviour and dress

 - · appropriate interpersonal skills

 - communicating with professional colleagues/peers and/or hierarchical seniors

 - · supporting other aspiring employees

 - personal manners

 - understanding work practices and how different roles and departments function within an organisation

 Recognition of prior learning (RPL)

-Recognition of prior learning (RPL) may be applied to the core component only.
+RPL may be applied to the core component only.

 Providers may, at their discretion, recognise prior learning if they are satisfied that the evidence provided meets the qualification's requirements.